 Fruits and Veggies on Sticks

-Skewers Are Not Just For The Grill!
-You can put together colorful fruit and veggie sticks that need no cooking:
+Great Grilled Side Dishes You Can Make Ahead of Time Skewers Aren’t Just for the Grill!
+You can assemble colorful fruit and veggie sticks that require no cooking:

 | Dish | Ingredients | Serving Suggestions |